kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 The Gulf of Mexico (Gulf) hosts a rich marine community....fertile cresent...etc etc.  In recent decades has come under intense disturbance and is currently one of the more disturbed...

 Eutrophication and harvest, have a disproportionately strong effect on the demersal fish community through coastal hypoxia and physical stress of harvest.
-The demersal environment of the north-western Gulf of Mexico is a unique environment to evalute the dichotomy betweeen top-down and bottom-up disturbance processes and to correlate long-term monitoring of these disturbancs with community and populations level responses within the ecosystem.
-The northern Gulf of Mexico is home to one of the most wide spread bottom water hypoxia evernts in the western hemisphere and the aerial extent of this event has been monitored for almost thirty years (1985-presnt).
+The demersal environment of the north-western Gulf of Mexico is a unique environment to evaluate the dichotomy between top-down and bottom-up disturbance processes and to correlate long-term monitoring of these disturbances with community and populations level responses within the ecosystem.
+The northern Gulf of Mexico is home to one of the most wide spread bottom water hypoxia evernts in the western hemisphere and the aerial extent of this event has been monitored for almost thirty years (1985-present).

 ### Hypxoxia paragraph
-Introduct hypoxia causes and literature briefly Discuss findings concerning fishery and community level impacts of hypoxia Craig and Boseman
+Introduce hypoxia causes and literature briefly Discuss findings concerning fishery and community level impacts of hypoxia Craig and Boseman
 Craig population level stuff